ILIAS-eLearning/ILIAS/docs/INSTALL.md

 After having all dependencies installed an configured you should be able to run the ILIAS Installation Wizard using http://yourservername.org/setup/setup.php

 <a name="configure-ilias-java-rpc-server"></a>
-## Configure ILIAS Java RPC server
+## Configure ILIAS Java RPC server (OPTIONAL)

-The ILIAS Java RPC server is used for certain functions as Lucene Search or generating PDF Certificates.
+The ILIAS Java RPC server is used for certain OPTIONAL functions as Lucene Search or generating PDF Certificates.
 To enable the RPC server you need to place a configuration file in ```<YOUR_ILIAS_DIR>/Services/WebServices/RPC/lib/ilServer.properties```:

 ```
 [Server]